 1. Research the campsites you plan to stay on before you book.
 Keeping the kids out of trouble and allowing yourself some time to relax is much easier if there are good facilities for children on-site.
 Look for multi-lingual kids’ clubs, playgrounds and pool facilities.
-Our 101 Best Campsites for Children is a great resource for finding the sites with the best facilities.
+Our guides are a great resource for finding the sites with the best facilities.

 2. If you’re taking an infant, find out if the site has baby bathrooms and crèche services.
 These are not essential, but may make things a lot easier when it comes to bath time or grabbing some down time.

 3. Keep them entertained in the car.
 This is particularly pertinent if you have a long drive ahead.
 Make sure the car is well stocked with colouring sheets and games, or that there is a tablet close to hand so they can watch movies.
 It’s also wise to have cushions or pillows to hand in case they want to sleep.

 4. Ensuring children are comfy when you’re out and about is essential.
 Pack suitable rainwear for the dreary days and sunhats and sunscreen for warm weather.
 Make sure you have spares such as dry socks for feet that like to paddle, and carry plenty of water and snacks.

 5. As an organised parent, you’ll already know this, but wet wipes are a must for sticky mitts.
 Some easy-wipe covers for the caravan upholstery are also a good idea – there’s nothing worse than trying to mop chocolate mousse off a cream sofa!

 6. A medicine box is always going to come in handy when letting the kids roam in the great outdoors.
 Plasters, allergy medication and, of course, Calpol are first aid essentials.
 Anti septic wipes are also great for cleaning any cuts and scrapes.